-We believe that the assumptions, judgments and estimates involved in the going concern assessment, fair value of non-monetary transactions, impairment assessment of oil and gas properties, asset retirement obligation and share-based payment arrangements have the greatest potential impact on our unaudited consolidated financial statements.
+We believe that the assumptions, judgments and estimates involved in the going concern assessment, fair value of non-monetary transactions, impairment assessment of oil and gas properties, fair value of available for sale investment, asset retirement obligation and share-based payment arrangements have the greatest potential impact on our unaudited consolidated financial statements.
 These areas are key components of our results of operations and are based on complex rules which require us to make judgments and estimates, so we consider these to be our critical accounting estimates.
 Historically, our assumptions, judgments and estimates relative to our critical accounting estimates have not differed materially from actual results.